AlapatiVamsi05/testvrs/README.md

 # Venue Registration System
 Welcome to the Venue Registration System.
-The Venue Registration System(VRS) is a place where you can get
+The Venue Registration System(VRS) is a place where you can get the perfect venues for your events.